 Would you like to have a top nursing home neglect attorney working on your loved one’s claim?
 Call Davis & Brusca, LLC today and get the help your family deserves.

-There are nursing homes which take pride in delivering quality care to their residents.
+There are nursing homes that take pride in delivering quality care to their residents.
 Sadly, the majority of these facilities are extremely expensive and reserve most of their beds for “private pay” patients.
-Even worse, many long-term care facilities are short-staffed and their over-stressed, over-worked and under-paid staff member frequently are not motivated or able to deliver compassionate care.
+Even worse, many long-term care facilities are short-staffed and their over-stressed, overworked, and under-paid staff members frequently are not motivated or able to deliver compassionate care.

 Here are some examples of this that our nursing home neglect lawyers in NJ are very familiar with:

 Physical abuse includes all forms of improper contact or physical invasion resulting in bodily harm.
-Hitting, pushing, or cutting residents, improper use physical restraints, and other forms of physical abuse can result in traumatic injuries that can have long-term implications.
+Hitting, pushing, or cutting residents, improper use of physical restraints and other forms of physical abuse can result in traumatic injuries that can have long-term implications.

 Examples of these forms of abuse in nursing homes include threats of physical or sexual violence, ridicule, harassment, intimidation, humiliation, and preventing seniors from spending time with family members or other residents.

 Financial exploitation can include using residents’ credit cards, forging residents’ checks, stealing cash or valuables, and applying undue influence to get elderly residents to modify their wills and estate plans.
-A NJ nursing home neglect lawyer can also pursue a lawsuit for financial abuse, just as the can for physical, emotional, and sexual abuse.
+An NJ nursing home neglect lawyer can also pursue a lawsuit for financial abuse, just as they can for physical, emotional, and sexual abuse.